Lotte World Tower opens in Seoul with world's fastest double-deck elevator

 - Experts say the fastest elevator humanly possible would travel at 24 meters per second.

-(CNN)After six years of construction, the 555-meter-tall (1,820 ft) Lotte World Tower opened in April, setting world records and redefining the Seoul skyline.
+(CNN)After six years of construction, the 555-meter-tall (1,820 ft) Lotte World Tower opened in April, setting three world records and redefining the Seoul skyline.

-Not only is it the tower the tallest in South Korea and fifth highest in the world -- dwarfing the Korean capital's next highest building, Three IFC Office Tower, by nearly 300 meters -- but it's also home to the highest glass-bottom observatory at 478 meters (1,568 ft).
+Not only is it the tallest tower in South Korea and fifth highest in the world -- dwarfing the Korean capital's next highest building, Three IFC Office Tower, by nearly 300 meters -- it's also home to the highest glass-bottom observatory at 478 meters (1,568 ft).

 But its most impressive feat?